 This definitions covers Key Definitions within Atomic Structure for GCSE Physics.
-Revise Atomic Structure in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Atomic Structure in Atomic Structure for GCSE Physics with 16 exam-style questions and 25 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 7 of 12 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position